 60 Second Lemon Law Assessment™

-If you are dealing with a defective vehicle, one of your biggest questions is probably how much you can recover through a lemon law settlement.
-The answer depends on your state, the type of defect, and the settlement option you choose.
-Most lemon law cases settle without going to court, and at Kahn & Associates, our clients typically receive their settlement within 30 days of filing.
+If you’re dealing with a defective vehicle, you’re probably wondering what a fair lemon law settlement looks like.
+The amount you can recover depends on your state, the type of defect, and the settlement option you pursue.
+But here’s the good news: most lemon law cases are resolved without ever going to court.
+At Kahn & Associates, our clients typically receive a settlement offer within just 90-120 days of filing.
+This guide will walk you through your options and help you secure the compensation you deserve for your trouble.

 Ready to find out what your vehicle is worth?
 Take the free 60-Second Lemon Law Assessment or call 1-888-536-6671 for an immediate evaluation.

-A lemon law settlement is compensation from a vehicle manufacturer for selling or leasing you a vehicle that has a substantial defect the manufacturer cannot repair after a reasonable number of attempts.
+A lemon law settlement is compensation from a vehicle manufacturer for selling or leasing you a vehicle that has a substantial defect the manufacturer cannot repair after a reasonable number of attempts or amount of time in the shop.
 Unlike a lawsuit that goes to trial, a settlement is a negotiated agreement between you (through your attorney) and the manufacturer.

 Settlements are by far the most common outcome in lemon law cases.
 Manufacturers prefer to settle because trials are expensive, unpredictable, and create negative publicity.
 For consumers, settlements provide faster resolution and guaranteed compensation.